cardinalitypuzzles/cardboard/dev-guide.md

 ### Getting started

+There are two ways to set up Small Board locally.

+To run Small Board in Docker, you will need:

+* Git
+* Docker (on Mac or Windows, install Docker Desktop; on Linux, docker and docker-compose)

-To set up Small Board locally, you need:
+To run Small Board manually, you will need:

 - Git
 - a Python environment with the packages in [requirements.txt]() installed